 SOFT RED WINTER WHEAT:

-The national average SRW wheat basis for Thursday is at 22 cents under the May futures, 1 cent stronger than Wednesday's basis.
+The national average SRW wheat basis for Friday is at 41 cents under the December futures, unchanged from Thursday's basis.

 HARD RED WINTER WHEAT: